jcshim/c/paper1/cem.md

-C language as a Computational Execution Model
+C as a Language for the Computational Execution Model

+C as a Window into Computational Execution
+In the AI era, students should learn C not primarily to write code, but to understand how computation is executed.

 ### 1. 논문 제목